Orange-OpenSource/ods-android/docs/components/ProgressIndicators.md

 Please follow [accessibility criteria for development](https://a11y-guidelines.orange.com/en/mobile/android/development/)

-Progress indicators inherit accessibility support from the `ProgressBar` class in the framework.
+Progress indicators inherit accessibility support from the `ProgressLinear` class in the framework.
 Please consider setting the content descriptor for use with screen readers.

 That can be done in XML via the `android:contentDescription` attribute or programmatically like so: